dnum-mi/basegun/README.md

 # stop
 make down
 ```

+### Authentication

+1. Login into keycloak
+2. Go to the Basegun realm
+3. Then in "Realm settings", go to "Keys"
+4. Copy the RS256 public key and paste it in the docker compose.

 ## Debugging

 * If the interface of the website does not appear on localhost:3000, there is an issue with frontend.
 In terminal, run `docker logs basegun-frontend`